juliend88/Docker/articlev2/application-mycloudmanager-v2/README-EN.md

 As you may have noticed the 1-Click wizard asked to reenter your password Openstack (this will be fixed in a future version of MyCloudManager)
 You will find [her]((https://console.cloudwatt.com/project/access_and_security/api_access/view_credentials/) your **tenant ID**, it's  same as **Projet ID**.
 It will be necessary to complete the wizard.

+By default, the wizard deploys two instances of type "small-1" who will be the `masters` instances, these are necessary for the proper functioning of Kubernetes HA.
+Regarding `nodes` they support all your *"pods "(applications)* on the stack.
+They should be size according to the use you want to make of MyCloudManager by default we proposed to deploy flavor type "n2.cw.standart-1".

+You'll see later that 3 "tiny" instance  will be created, they help Kubernetes to know all of the nodes and the application deployed on the cluster.

-By default, the wizard deploys two instances of type "standard-4" (n2.cw.standard-4).
-A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
+Also a variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).

-You must indicate the type [(standard ou performant)](https://www.cloudwatt.com/en/products.html) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.
+To persist the application data, we will create standard volume in your tenant and automatically attach to your stack to deploy each application through Kubernetes to contain all the data of your different applications.

-Finally , you can set a number of nodes to distribute the load.
-By default, MyCloudManager will be deployed on 1 instance *master* and 1 *slave* node.
-At maximum, MyCloudManager Beta can be deployed on 1 instance *master* and 3 *slave* node.
+By default, MyCloudManager will be deployed on two *master* instances, 3 *worker* instances and 3 *etcd* instances.

 Press **DEPLOY**.

 The **1-click** handles the launch of the necessary calls on Cloudwatt API :

-* Start an instance based on CoreOS,
+* Start all cluster instances based on CoreOS,
-* Create and attach a block volume standard or performed as you want,
+* Start the **toolbox-backend** container,
+* Start the **toolbox-frontend** container,
+* Start the **rethinkdb** container,
-* Start the **toolbox** container,
+* Start the **rabbitmq** container,
-* Start the **SkyDNS** container
+* Start the **traefik** container

 The stack is created automatically.
 You can see its progression by clicking on its name which will take you to the Horizon console.
 When all modules become "green", the creation is finished.